ranran-shen/ranran-shen.github.io/_pages/about.md

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 One paper is accepted by ICLR'2026 (main conference) and many thanks to my co-authors!📝
 - *2024.04*: &nbsp;🎉🎉 Thrilled to start an internship at Tencent, focusing on GUI agent.💻
-- *2023.12*: &nbsp;🎉🎉 Incredibly excited to attend the NeurIPS'2023 conference (hosted in New Orleans, Louisiana, USA) and present my poster.✈️
 - *2023.10*: &nbsp;🎉🎉 I'm honored to receive the National Scholarship!🏆
 - *2023.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS'2023 (main conference)!📝